CyVerse-learning-materials/learning-materials-home/docs/edu/index.md

 In the workshop form, choose which services you want to use for your teaching.
 Enrollees will then have access to those services without needing to request them.

-Common platforms are: Data Store (data management), Discovery Environment (analyses), VICE (integrated environments and visualization), DNA Subway (genomics), Atmosphere (cloud computing), BisQue (image analysis), and CoGe (comparative genomics).
+Common platforms are: Data Store (data management), Discovery Environment (analyses), VICE (integrated environments and visualization), and [Jetstream2](https://jetstream-cloud.org/)(cloud computing).

 ### Step 3 Select your Host, Instructor(s) / Organizer(s)